 Without being able to move freely by yourself, you can suffer more injuries and have a poorer quality of life.
 That's why it's beneficial to practice resistance training.

 Resistance training benefits your body, but stretching may be even more important.

 Stretching is key for preventing sore and achy muscles.
-A regular routine can improve mobility and flexibility in your muscles and joints.
-This reduces your risk of injury.
+A regular routine may improve mobility and flexibility in your muscles and joints.
+This may also help reduce your risk of injury.

 Stretching and resistance training have great benefits, but they aren't quite enough.
 Experts recommend you do 30 minutes of exercise daily.